bitmon-world/bitmon-webapp/README.md

-# bitmon-webapp
+# Bitmon WebApp
-Bitmon webapp to interact with bitmon games and contracts.
+> The main Bitmon app to interact with Bitmon Games and Contracts.